timvisee/lazymc/README.md

 ## Third-party usage & implementations

-A list of third-party implementations, projects using `lazymc`, that you might find useful:
+A list of third-party implementations, projects using lazymc, that you might find useful:

 - Docker: [crbanman/papermc-lazymc](https://hub.docker.com/r/crbanman/papermc-lazymc) _(PaperMC with lazymc in Docker)_